euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 ## Peering

 Communication between VPCs can be established, so they can exchange traffic, through VPC Peering.
 Using Shared VPCs the user can share networks or individual subnets with other GCP projects
+- When you share a VPC, you designate a project as a host project, and attach one or more other service projects to it.

 ## Cloud Load Balancing